sujit70777/Awsome-Mobile-App-Development/README.md

 - [AEConsole](https://github.com/tadija/AEConsole) - Customizable Console UI overlay with debug log on top of your iOS App.
 - [Alpha](https://github.com/Legoless/Alpha) - Next generation debugging framework for iOS.
 - [AppSpector](https://appspector.com) - Remote iOS and Android debugging and data collection service.
 You can debug networking, logs, CoreData, SQLite, NSNotificationCenter and mock device's geo location.
+- [Atlantis](https://github.com/ProxymanApp/atlantis) - A little and powerful iOS framework for intercepting HTTP/HTTPS Traffic from your iOS app.
+No more messing around with proxy and certificate config.
+Inspect Traffic Log with Proxyman app.